 Kristal has been active in supervision, assessing practice and teaching for undergraduate degrees (mental health) and other NZQA approved programmes (Wellington and Auckland).

 Kristal has provided communication and mental health training for private organisations and NGO’s.
+Currently she provides education, facilitation and consultation for Te Pou (Mental Health Workforce Development) and Blueprint.

 In addition, she has worked as a consultant in television production/media.
 This involves co-coordinating and providing tailored mental health support for people in unique environments.